-We’re fortunate to work with partners who share our passion for all things hospitality and are committed to elevating emerging talent – that means you!
+We’re fortunate to work with partners and supporters who share our passion for all things hospitality and are committed to elevating emerging talent – that means you!

-Take a moment to find out more about their amazing activities.
+Take a moment to find out more about our amazing supporters below.

 The Nth Degree is an exclusive Private Dining Club based in London, Dubai and other prestigious locations around the world with an exclusive membership network of successful, influential and like-minded individuals and corporate companies.